cseickel/dotfiles/README.md

 [cSpell](https://cspell.org) is enabled.
 This can be annoying if you are not willing to maintain a list of allowed words.
 To do so, add a `cspell.json` file to the root of every repo.
-It will use that git root if you are in a git directory, or just like in the current folder otherwise.
+It will use that git root if you are in a git directory, or just look in the current working directory otherwise.

 To configure or disable this, look in [config/nvim/lua/plugins/config/mason.lua](config/nvim/lua/plugins/config/mason.lua)